 Crowsnest Pass - Bike Park & Trails, AB (2011)

-With a vision to create a mountain bike tourism destination, the Municipality of Crowsnest Pass worked with IMBA to create a 5-year master plan to create economic diversification, more recreation opportunities for local youth and increased tourism.
-Alongside, the local United Riders of Crowsnest (UROC) bike club has been developing trails with volunteer labour to promote mountain biking, facilitate group rides and put a ton of sweat (and maybe sometimes tears) into their trails.
+With vision to create a mountain bike tourism destination, the Municipality worked with IMBA to prepare a 5-year Master Plan to support economic diversification, more recreation opportunities for youth and increase tourism in Crowsnest Pass.
+Alongside, the UROC (United Riders of Crowsnest) bike club has been developing trails with volunteers to facilitate mountain biking, group rides and building.

-In 2011, Hoots Ltd. was hired to design and build a Bike Skills Park in Blairmore as well as 5 km of XC trail in Crowsnest Pass.
-Over 2 months, Hoots completed the Bike Park with something for everyone to ride including beginner and intermediate jumps and big jump line for more advanced riders, as well as drop zone, pump track and a variety of skills features boasting a 170 ft log and rock ride.
-Big thanks to Graham at Bike Bros for helping test out the dirt jumps!
+In 2011, Hoots was hired to design and construct a bike skills facility as well as 5 km of XC trail.
+Completed over 2 months, the Bike Park provides something for everyone with beginner and intermediate jumps, big jump line for more advanced riders, drop zone, pump track and variety of skills features boasting a 170 ft log and rock ride.
+Big thanks to Graham at Bike Bros for helping test out the jumps!

-The 1 km Berma Grin dirt and wood flow trail was also built catering to beginner / intermediate riding on the lower half and intermediate / advanced riding on the top half.
-Large berms, table jumps and carefully spaced grade reversals all combine to create a ‘roller coaster’ feel while riding a bicycle.
+The 1 km Berma-Grin dirt & wood Flow trail was also built for beginner - intermediate riders on the lower half and intermediate - advanced on the top half with large berms, table jumps and carefully spaced grade reversals to create a ‘roller coaster’ feel.

-(photos courtesy of rockiesfamilyadventures.com, UROC & Hoots Ltd.)
+(photos / images from rockiesfamilyadventures.com, UROC & Hoots)